kinou74/ansible-role-gandi-agent/README.md

 ------------

 Please ensure you've hard-rebooted your virtual machine at least once, from [Gandi-Cli](https://cli.gandi.net/) or your [Gandi admin console](https://admin.gandi.net/cloud/), before playing with this role: in fact, the `gandi-boostrap` may overwrite your configuration again and again if you only soft-reboot the vm (i.e. `shutdown -r`) and until you perform a hard-reboot.

+For the time being, this role is only compatible with Debian installations.

 Role Variables
 --------------